TaraRhoseyn/cardiff_swim_centre_site/README.md

 ### Imagery

 All images on the website are of professional quality and fully licensed.
-They usually depict swimmers in action to convey a dynamic, lively, and aspiration visual language.
+They usually depict swimmers in action to convey a dynamic, lively, and aspirational visual language.
 Please see 'Credits' section for more information on licenses.

 They're striking images that give an energetic feel to the website which stands out particularly well against the white space and modern aesthetic of the overall design.